isabella232/Bitcamp-Serverless/week4/README.md

 # Bitcamp-Serverless
-## Week 2
+## Week 4
-Last week, you should've learned the basics of how to create an Azure Function, along with the basics of triggers and bindings.
+Last week, you created an HTML webpage and called your Azure Function.

 ### Learning Objectives
-- retrieving data from Face API
-- making HTTP requests using fetch
-- installing and using npm dependencies
+- using Spotify API
+- basics of module-pattern programming

 ### Livestream
-In the livestream, we're going to code a HTTP trigger Azure Function that detects facial hair in a submitted picture.
+In the livestream, we're going to code a HTML webpage that displays genres, playlists, and songs using the Spotify API.
 - For the full video, look in the [video folder](livestream/videos).
 - For the full code, look in the [code folder](livestream/code).

 We'll be going over how to:
-1. parse multipart form data
-2. create a Face API resource
+1. create modules in Javascript
+2. authorize your app to access the Spotify platform
-3. make a HTTP request to the Face API
+3. make calls the Spotify API to retrieve public data
-4. configure npm dependencies in Functions
-5. test the function using Postman

 ### Homework
-Create a HTTP trigger Azure Function that uses the Face API to analyze emotion in a picture.
+Add on to your current HTML webpage so that when a user clicks the **Find Song** button, a song recommendation will be displayed onscreen.
 - The step by step runthrough is located in the [issues folder](homework/issues).
 Follow the issues numerically to complete the project.
 - Any starter and solution code is in the [code folder](homework/code) in homework.